benjystanton/benjystanton.github.io/src/posts/2018-11-04-nablopomo-progress.md

 excerpt: It’s not a dashboard.
 Definitely not a dashboard.
 ---

-<p class="lede">NaBloPoMo stands for National Blog Posting Month.
+<p>NaBloPoMo stands for National Blog Posting Month.
 I’ve decided to join in this November and post something new every day.</p>

 For day 4, I've created this page with key figures and a progress bar (don't call it a dashboard).
 It will update automatically, each time something is posted.